HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ### Pages and portlets default test data: 80 pages

 Customers typically use a total of eight pages with portlets.
 To complete authoring and rendering, both anonymous and authenticated users received access.
 The same users were added in openLDAP for WCM rendering.
 All authenticated users are assigned the User role.
+Below 8 are duplicated 10 times with diffeent page numbers to have 80 pages.

 As part of authoring, pages and portlets were added manually.
 The following list shows the details of portlets for authoring on every page: